CREPIC21/ticTacToe/README.md

 # ticTacToe

-simple ticTacToe game, something to play when I am board
+Simple ticTacToe game created with pure Python using functions and random module, something to play when I am bored